geo-python/site/source/lessons/L2/git-basics.rst

     Once the Push succeeded, you can click "Dismiss".

 .. warning::
-    In case you get this error message when pushing or pulling: ``fatal: could not read Username for 'https://github.com': terminal prompts disabled``, you have not successfully cashed your credentials.
+    In case you get this error message when pushing or pulling: ``fatal: could not read Username for 'https://github.com': terminal prompts disabled``, you have not successfully cached your credentials.
     Try caching your credentials again, and run git pull and git push from the command line.